bakame/http-structured-fields

 Foreword

-⚠️WARNING: While this package parses and serializes the header value, it does not validate its content.
-It is still required to validate the parsed data against the constraints of the corresponding header.
-Content validation is out of scope for this library.
+While this package parses and serializes the HTTP value, it does not validate its content against any conformance rule.
+You are still required to perform a compliance check against the constraints of the corresponding field.
+Content validation is out of scope for this library even though you can leverage some of its feature to ease the required validation.

 Parsing and Serializing Structured Fields